plaublin/japanese-recipes/_recipes/pizza-pan.md

 - grated cheese

 directions:
-- Cut the onion, bell pepper, mushroom and sausages in slices
+- cut the onion, bell pepper, mushroom and sausages in slices
-- Spread the pizza sauce on the bread
+- spread the pizza sauce on the bread
-- Add, in order, the onion, bell pepper, mushroom and sausages
+- add, in order, the onion, bell pepper, mushroom and sausages
-- Spread with grated cheese
+- spread with grated cheese
-- Bake for 5 minutes (depending on your oven or grill)
+- bake for 5 minutes (depending on your oven or grill)
-- Enjoy!
+- enjoy!

 ---